kurta999/CustomKeyboard/README.md

 9. **wxWidget's GUI editor** - Oversimplified GUI editor which sometimes can be useful beside [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder "wxFormBuilder's Homepage").
 GUI items are movable & resizable - directly without sizers.
 C++ code generation also implemented, current workspace can be saved & loaded to/from XML file.

+10. **File explorer opener** - This function can be useful if you work with VirtualBox or WSL and using samba for accessing specific parts on guest OS filesystem.
+First you have to map the network drive in Windows, let's say to Z: - also don't forget to enable TCP_Backend in settings.ini.
+Here is an example command for opening the file explorer on Windows: "echo expw$(pwd) | netcat <ip address of host os> <TCP_Backend port from settings.ini>".
+For the best experience, I recommend creating an alias for this command.

 ## Libraries
 - [lodepng](https://lodev.org/lodepng/ "lodepng's Homepage")
 - [sqlite3](https://www.sqlite.org/index.html "sqlite3's Homepage")